IUREDCap/redcap-etl/docs/DeveloperGuide.md

         cp tests/config-init/visits-rules.txt tests/config
         cp tests/config-init/visits.sql tests/config

-2. If you have a database that supports SSL and has a certified SSL certificate, then also copy the following configuration file:
+2. If you have a MySQL database that supports SSL and has a certified SSL certificate, then also copy the following configuration file:

         cp tests/config-init/mysql-ssl.ini tests/config